 Categorization bias leads to partitioning objects into general categories and ignoring the differences among members of the same category.

 Categorization bias may produce unintended side effects if the members of the same category are different from each other in meaningful ways.

 The categorization likely played a major role once the rating agencies rubber-stamped their ratings.

 So all investors considered all AAA assets to be the same, when it clearly turned out that wasn’t the case.

-Similarly AIG, one of the biggest insurers of toxic CDOs, treated the mortgages pools it was insuring in the beginning of the 2000s as the ones they insured in 2005-2006, even though the latter contained much more subprime mortgages.
+Similarly, AIG, one of the biggest insurers of toxic CDOs, treated the mortgages pools it was insuring at the beginning of the 2000s as the ones they insured in 2005-2006, even though the latter contained far more subprime mortgages.

-A behavior which provided devastating for AIG and for the ripple effects it provoked.
+A behavior that provided devastating for AIG and for the ripple effects it provoked.

 The normalcy bias refers to a mental state people enter when facing a disaster.